 An occupation protest and self-declared autonomous zone without police, established on June 8, 2020 after the Seattle Police Department (SPD) vacated its East Precinct building.
 The collective demands of the protest include abolition of the Seattle Police Department.
 While this space was dismantled by Seattle Police July 1, the demands still remain.

 Since 2012, people in King County have been resisting the county’s plans to build a new youth jail located on 12th Avenue in Seattle.
-Construction is currently underway and county officials are still considering movement forward.
+County officials have announced plans to close the new jail by 2025.